oliviergisiger/hp-detection-disaggregation-in-smd/README.md

     * disaggregation model training

    ![Alt text](usecases.png?raw=true "usecases")

-* There is no guarantee for correctness in any of the code and all results should be checked for sanity.

 ### Notes on input data for heat pump detection
 * Data is expected to be in the form of distinct pickeled ```pandas.DataFrame```s, corresponding to ids with a heat pump installed and